asvarga/costtypes/README.md

 # TODO #

 * fix `frun` and `drun`
+* attach type to anything

+# NOTES #
 * `drun` could be variadic, and the function could return a vector the size of the number of branches, that sum to <= the allotted credits

-* attach type to anything
+* `lrun` doesn't take responsibility for its fail-case, but `frun` does